-A bright, straight, and white smile is often the first thing people notice when they greet you.
+A bright, straight, and white smile are often the first thing people notice when they greet you.
 For many, it is a sign of overall vitality and health.
 If you are embarrassed to smile due to malocclusion or crowded teeth it may be time to look for a solution.
-Crooked, twisted or uneven teeth is a definite sign of malocclusion.
+Crooked, twisted or uneven teeth are a definite sign of malocclusion.
 There are other more serious problems with an uneven bite that point to the need for orthodontic care.

 Where can I seek professional advice?

 An orthodontist is the one dental professional that can offer the diagnosis and solution to a smile that you feel is not as great as it could be.
 Malocclusion can be more than a cosmetic issue.
-It can make it difficult for you and dental professionals to keep your teeth clean and bacteria free.
+It can make it difficult for you and dental professionals to keep your teeth clean and bacteria-free.
 This can set you up for early tooth decay and gum disease.It is always best to get professional advice if you feel that your smile is a problem.
 They may recommend braces, even in adults.

 What can I expect on my first visit?

 The first visit to the orthodontist will be a matter of assessment.
-They will ask you what you feel is the problem, take bite tests and x-ray to search for malocclusion.
+They will ask you what you feel is the problem, take bite tests and x-ray to search for a malocclusion.
 A detailed oral inspection will help determine what course of action needs to be taken to provide the results you desire.
 Other appointments will be set up, depending on what the doctor determines the course of action needs to be.
 Set aside enough time for your first visit to include:

 - Extensive discussion with the doctor